balena-io/docs/pages/learn/develop/runtime.md

 ```

 ### Using DNS resolvers in your container

-In the {{ $names.company.lower }} host OS [dnsmasq][dnsmasq-link] is used to manage DNS since {{ $names.os.lower }} 1.1.2.
+In the \{{ $names.company.lower \}} host OS \[dnsmasq]\[dnsmasq-link] is used to manage DNS since \{{ $names.os.lower \}} 1.1.2.
 This means that if you have dnsmasq or other DNS resolvers such as [bind9](https://bind9.net/) running in your container, it can potentially cause problems because they usually try to bind to `0.0.0.0`, which interferes with the host dnsmasq.
 To get around this, you need to add `bind-interfaces` to your dnsmasq configuration in your container or make sure your server only binds to external IPs, and there shouldn't be conflicts anymore.

 ## Storage

 ### Persistent Storage

-{{> "general/persistent-storage"}}
+\{{> "general/persistent-storage"\}}

 ### Temporary directories

-Note that the `/tmp` and `/var/tmp` directories in a container are not true [tmpfs][kernel-tmpfs] volumes by default, and they are treated like any other ephemeral container layers.
+Note that the `/tmp` and `/var/tmp` directories in a container are not true \[tmpfs]\[kernel-tmpfs] volumes by default, and they are treated like any other ephemeral container layers.

-As a result, you can expect that data in these directories will persist over a device reboot, but will **not** persist when a [services restart][restart-fleet] is triggered.
+As a result, you can expect that data in these directories will persist over a device reboot, but will **not** persist when a \[services restart]\[restart-fleet] is triggered.

-If you would like these directories to act more like `tmpfs` volumes and write to volatile memory, you can use [tmpfs mounts][tmpfs-mounts].
+If you would like these directories to act more like `tmpfs` volumes and write to volatile memory, you can use \[tmpfs mounts]\[tmpfs-mounts].

 ```yml
 services: